- Location: Leeds

 She has previously had experience in conveyancing, education and care proceedings work as well as community care.

 She became a qualified solicitor in January 2013 and since this time has continued to undertake public law/community care work.

-Tracey advises and represents those wishing to challenge local authority assessments and decisions (including disabled adults, children in need, including disabled children, care leavers, carers and kinship carers).
+Tracey advises on a range of health and social care issues and represents those wishing to challenge local authority assessments and decisions (including disabled adults, children in need, including disabled children, care leavers, carers and kinship carers).

 She is experienced in representing clients in relation to obtaining from local authorities assessments, adequate care provision, appropriate placements including supported living, funding and disabled facilities grants.

 She has experience of dealing with issues relating to care homes, including payment of care home fees and issues with assessed service user contributions for services provided by the local authority.
 She advises on and has experience in challenging NHS Continuing Healthcare funding decisions.